LukasKalbertodt/term-painter/README.md

 ![alt text](https://raw.githubusercontent.com/LukasKalbertodt/term-painter/master/media/readme_example.png "Result of code snippet above")

 It's easy to use and integrates well with `println!`/`print!`.
 The main design goal was to make it simple.
-This has one performance disadvantage: It will reset the terminal style after each printing operation.
-But performance isn't usually hugly important when printing on the terminal, so simplicity is more important.
+This has one performance disadvantage: It will often reset the terminal style after each printing operation.
+But performance isn't usually hugely important when printing on the terminal, so simplicity was more important for the design of this library.

 More examples [here (`examples/main.rs`)](https://github.com/LukasKalbertodt/term-painter/blob/master/examples/main.rs) or in the [**Documentation**](https://lukaskalbertodt.github.io/term-painter/term_painter/).